codefresh-io/docs.codefresh.io/_docs/integrations/datadog.md

 %}

 {:start="4"}
-1. Configure the following:
+1. Define the following:
   * **Datadog site**: Select the site with your data.
 If you are not sure which Datadog site to select, select the _View documentation_ link below the field, and read Datadog's official documentation.
   * **Token**: The API token you copied from your Datadog account.
+1. To verify the connection details, click **Test Connection**.
-1. Select **Save**.
+1. To apply the changes, click **Save**.

 ## Pipeline data from Codefresh in Datadog
 See pipeline data in Datadog's CI Visibility interface.

-We have highlighted the main  in Datadog for Codefresh pipelines.
+We have highlighted the main features in Datadog for Codefresh pipelines.
 For detailed descriptions and options, see [Datadog documentation on Exploring Pipelines](https://docs.datadoghq.com/continuous_integration/explore_pipelines/){:target="\_blank"}.

-**Pipelines page in Datadog**
+### Pipelines page in Datadog

 The Pipelines page shows aggregated data for each pipeline, for the selected time range.
 You can see the failure rate and average build duration against the total number of executions of a pipeline, alongside the metrics from the most recent build of the same pipeline.